What Do We Mean When We Say "Insight"? A Formal Synthesis of Existing Theory: How are Insights Currently Defined?

-\subsubsection{Categories of Insight.}
+\subsection{Categories of Insight}

-The prior work details several high-level categories of insights.
-For example, Chang et al.~\cite{chang_defining_2009} distinguish between a ``knowledge-building insight,'' or information that directly extends a user's existing knowledge structures, and ``spontaneous insight,'' or a ``eureka'' moment that reorganizes or connects loosely related knowledge structures.
-This distinction is similar to ``directed'' versus ``unexpected'' insights as proposed by Saraiya et al.~\cite{saraiya_insight-based_2005}.
-Chang et al.~\cite{chang_defining_2009} argue that knowledge-building insight is typically the focus of visualization and visual analytics work~\cite{chang_defining_2009}, though some argue the opposite~\cite{plaisant_promoting_2008,pousman_casual_2007,shneiderman_inventing_2002}.
-We focus on analyzing knowledge-building insights in this paper, however \model\ could be extended to represent spontaneous insights as well.
+The prior work details several high-level categories of insights, distinguishing \textit{instantaneous sparks} (``aha'' moments) and long-term \textit{knowledge building}.
+For example, Chang et al.~\cite{chang_defining_2009} distinguish between a ``knowledge-building insight,'' or information that extends a user's existing knowledge structures, and ``spontaneous insight,'' or a ``eureka'' moment that reorganizes loosely related knowledge.
+We focus on knowledge-building insights in this paper, but our formalism could be extended to spontaneous insights.